JanHerca/urantiapedia/output/wikijs/en/article/Spiritual_Fellowship_Journal/Issue_Content_volume6_no2.md

 The New York Society of Students of _The Urantia Book_ is fostering translations of _The Urantia Book_ into Russian and Korean.
 The Society plans to have the first draft of the Russian translation completed by the end of 1998, and the first draft of the Korean translation of the Life and Teachings of Jesus by the fall of 1996.
 Information about the Russian translation may be obtained from Leela Dogim, 201-886-2243; and a report concerning the Korean translation can be gotten from Barry Clark, 201-438-3359.
 General information about the translation project can be obtained from Eileen Laurence, 914-273-8922.

 > Jesus portrayed the profound surety of the Godknowing mortal when he said: “To a God-knowing kingdom believer, what does it matter if all things earthly crash?”
 Temporal securities are vulnerable, but spiritual sureties are impregnable.
-When the flood tides to human adversity, selfishness, cruelty, hate, malice, and jealousy beat about the mortal soul, you may rest in the assurance that there is one inner bastion, the citadel of the spirit, which is absolutely unassailable; at least this is true of every human being who has dedicated the keeping of his soul to the indwelling spirit of the eternal God.
-[UB 100:2.7](/en/The_Urantia_Book/100#p2_7)
+When the flood tides to human adversity, selfishness, cruelty, hate, malice, and jealousy beat about the mortal soul, you may rest in the assurance that there is one inner bastion, the citadel of the spirit, which is absolutely unassailable; at least this is true of every human being who has dedicated the keeping of his soul to the indwelling spirit of the eternal God. <a id="a143_611"></a>[UB 100:2.7](/en/The_Urantia_Book/100#p2_7)

 ## _Urantia Book_ Resources